K - Type of keysV - Type of values@Evolving public interface KStream<K,V>

 serializers and deserializers.

-In contrast to inner-join
+In contrast to inner-join or

-, all records from both streams will produce at
+left-join, all records from both streams will produce at

 least one output record (cf. below).

-The join is computed on the records' key with join attribute thisKStream.key == otherKStream.key
+The join is computed on the records' key with join attribute thisKStream.key == otherKStream.key.

 Furthermore, two records are only joined if their timestamps are close to each other as defined by the given

-, i.e., the window defines an additional join predicate on the record timestamps.
+JoinWindows, i.e., the window defines an additional join predicate on the record timestamps.

-For each pair of records meeting both join predicates the provided ValueJoiner
+For each pair of records meeting both join predicates the provided ValueJoiner will be called to compute

 a value (with arbitrary type) for the result record.